 As far as costs and financial aid, Liberty has a great tool that allows students and families to estimate the cost of attendance based on the intended major.

 Pro tip: if you are interested in Liberty, you should check out the Christian Connector Scholarship, which is worth $2,500!

 Purdue is fairly new to the online education game.
 However, they offer a number of online bachelor’s degree programs focused on pre-professional majors like business, nursing, and criminal justice.
 Their online program, called Purdue University Global, is a great fit for students interested in majoring in something that is aligned with a particular job.
 You can check out their available programs on their site.

 Purdue University Global also allows all students to “try” out the experience with a free introductory period of three weeks.
 During this time, students do not need to pay a dime (except for the application fee).
 This is a great way for students to try an online college without any financial risk.

 Southern New Hampshire University is another pioneer in online education.
 SNHU offers a wide array of majors for online undergraduate students.
 One of the impressive things about SNHU is that they are on the cutting edge of offering majors and allow students to receive bachelor’s degrees in popular areas like cyber security, data analytics, and game programming.

 Southern New Hampshire University also has a very simple tuition structure and is quite affordable for a private university.
 SNHU also has a particularly strong career services program and a large corporate partner network for students to access internships and jobs.

 What if I am still on the fence?

 Remember, online colleges are not for everyone, and that is totally okay.
-If you want to try out an online college experience, but are not 100% sure, there are a few options to “get your feet wet” with the experience:
+Let’s say you want to try out an online college experience but are not 100% sure.
+There are a few options to “get your feet wet” with the experience: